 The California Department of Fair Employment and Housing (DFEH) is the state agency that handles complaints of disability discrimination.
 These complaints are brought under the California Fair Employment and Housing Act (FEHA).

-Before filing a complaint with the EEOC, an employee should have requested a reasonable accommodation from the employer.
-If there is no resolution, the employee can file a complaint with either the EEOC or the DFEH.14
+Before filing a complaint with the EEOC, you should have requested a reasonable accommodation from your employer.
+If there is no resolution, you can file a complaint with either the EEOC or the DFEH.
+(Usually there is a one-year statute of limitations to file a claim.)14

 Note that depending on the facts of the case, the failure to provide appropriate accommodations may also be considered disability discrimination.

-Note too that it is unlawful for a company to retaliate against an employee because of a request to provide reasonable accommodations.
+Note too that it is unlawful for a company to retaliate against you because of a request to provide reasonable accommodations.
 Instances of wrongful retaliation include: